-ALIMA aims to strengthen access to oxygen at all three levels of the health pyramid in four sub-Saharan African countries: Sudan, Burkina Faso, Mali, and Guinea with contextually appropriate and sustainable solutions to reduce COVID-19 deaths .
-Our project aims to increase oxygen production and decentralize its sources so that every patient suffering from respiratory distress can be properly managed.
+The “Breath for All” project, made possible through financial support from Unitaid, aims to strengthen access to oxygen at all three levels of the health pyramid in four sub-Saharan African countries – Sudan, Burkina Faso, Mali, and Guinea – with contextually appropriate and sustainable solutions to reduce COVID-19 deaths.
+The project aims to increase oxygen production and decentralize its sources so that every patient suffering from respiratory distress can be properly managed.

 Specifically, ALIMA supports patient care by providing equipment, oxygen, human resources, and technical expertise to train health care personnel in oxygen therapy, including equipment maintenance and supply chain management.

-The Breath for All project proposes 5 strategic areas:
+The Breath for All project proposes activities in 5 strategic areas:

-- Site assessment (oxygen supply capacity, installation of oxygen generators PSA)
+- Site assessment (oxygen supply capacity, sources of energy… )

-- Supply of material and repair or rehabilitation of equipment
+- Supply of material, oxygen generator type, and repair or rehabilitation of equipment

 - Training in curative and preventive maintenance